pr-120/BSH-server/README.md

 split into two parts, the paths of folders on the server side and on the client side.
 Be aware that these paths must be adjusted should there be any changes to the structure of server or client side.

-Additionally, the binary folder of the local anaconda/miniconda instance must be given in the file.
-Without this the installation script as well as the application will not work.

 ## Setup